ChrisHIV/teaching/other_topics/politics_and_the_english_language_highlights.md

 "I think the following rules will cover most cases.
 (i) Never use a metaphor, simile or other figure of speech which you are used to seeing in print.
 (ii) Never use a long word where a short one will do.
-(iii) If it is possible to cut a word out, always cut it out.
+(iii) If it is possible to cut a word out, always cut it out [c.f.
+"Omit needless words" - rule 17 of [Strunk and White](http://www.jlakes.org/ch/web/The-elements-of-style.pdf)].
 (iv) Never use the passive where you can use the active.
 (v) Never use a foreign phrase, a scientific word or a jargon word if you can think of an everyday English equivalent.
 (vi) Break any of these rules sooner than say anything outright barbarous."